emilvonck/tig_stack/README.md

 ```

 Per default:
-*   influxdb-v2 will be reachable at http://localhost:8086.
+*   influxdb-v2 will be exposed at port 8086.
-*   telegraf-proxy will be reachable at http://localhost:8088.
+*   telegraf-proxy will be exposed at port 8088 to be used by downstream telegraf collectors.
-*   grafana will be rechable at http://localhost:3000 with influxdb-v2 as a pre provisioned datasource.
+*   grafana will be exposed at port 3000.
+Default username/password = admin/admin

 Add more buckets in influx for your deployment, telegraf-proxy will route mettrics from downstreams telegrafs per their "bucket" configuration.